knpuniversity/ansible/knpu/composer-deps.md

 The problem was later - when one of Symfony's post-install tasks ran:

-> Fatal error: Uncaught exception, SensorGeneratorBundle does not exist.
+> Fatal error: Uncaught exception, SensioGeneratorBundle does not exist.

 Oh yea.
 By default, the `composer` module runs composer like this: